Finding The Right Garden Designer For Your Project

 Professional Accreditation:

 The garden design industry is not currently regulated in terms of qualifications needed to be a 'professional designer' although, I do think may change at some point.
-However, there are professional bodies such as the APL (Association of Professional Landscapers*) and the SGD (Society of Garden Designers) which designers can apply to for accreditation to show their commitment to professional standards and an agreed Code of Practice.
+However, there are professional bodies such as the APL (Association of Professional Landscapers*) and the SGD (Society of Garden and Landscape Designers) which designers can apply to for accreditation to show their commitment to professional standards and an agreed Code of Practice.

 Word on the street: